Philippines Travel Guide: The Ultimate 3-week itinerary Philippines Travel Guide: The Ultimate 3-week itinerary

 Day 1: Manila

-Manila, the capital of the Philippines.
-This is where your, soon incredible, journey starts.
+Manila, the capital of the Philippines, is where your incredible journey starts.
 Most people have a love-hate relationship with this city and spend one or two nights here.
+If you want to explore the city, book a tour visiting the city’s highlights and tasting local food.

 Tip: Grab Taxi is a great way to get reliable transportation around the city.